Our Location

 Radiation Therapy

-What sets CyberKnife radiotherapy apart from traditional radiotherapy methods?
+What sets the CyberKnife radiotherapy apart from traditional radiotherapy methods?

 • Minimized Radiation Exposure: The system's advanced targeting capabilities minimize radiation exposure to healthy tissues surrounding the tumor, reducing the risk of complications.

-• Non-Invasive: Unlike traditional surgery, CyberKnife is a non-invasive treatment that does not require incisions or anesthesia.
+• Non-Invasive: Unlike traditional surgery, the CyberKnife is a non-invasive treatment that does not require incisions.
 It delivers radiation externally.

 Who determines if I am a good candidate for radiotherapy?